cpolitano/crawlr/readme.md

 # Crawlr #

-Curated and collaborative urban adventures to share with friends and visitors.
+Curated and collaborative urban adventures to share with friends.